NelsonPython/tuningGuides/OpenVino.md

 Figure 2.
 Typical workflow for deploying a trained deep learning model<a href="https://docs.openvinotoolkit.org/2021.3/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html">[2]</a>

-These file formats are used:
-- .xml - Describes the network topology
-- .bin - Contains the weights and biases binary data.
+Network topology files are described in .xml format.
+Weights and biases are stored in binary format in .bin files.

 To be able to convert ssd_mobilenet_v1_coco model into IR, some model specific parameters are needed to be provided the Model Optimizer.
 Since we downloaded this model from Open Model Zoo, we also have created a yml file to provide model specific information in each file.
 Here is an example for ssd_mobilenet_v1_coco: